Life insurance in Canada: Why you should buy a policy in 2025

 Choose the right type of policy

-Term life is usually the most affordable, especially if you’re under 40 and healthy.
-It gives you solid coverage at a lower price.
+Term life insurance is usually the most affordable, especially if you’re under 40 and healthy.
+It gives you solid coverage at a lower price that you can convert into a long-term policy when you’re ready.
 Whole and universal life insurance policies cost more, but they last forever and have a savings component.

 Also read: Term vs. whole life insurance: which one is right for you?